jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Multiple symbols in a diagram can represent the same object.
 In that aspect, a containment diagram might not explicitly express a single place where the object really is.
 It might not display where the *object* is, just where the object *references* are.
 Only one of the symbols should be considered the object itself, and the other symbols mere references.

 To determine the containment position of the actual object, you might ask yourself: what might the *real* containment level of the object be?
-You might might go upward in the containment hierarchy, until you find the level at which all the references are contained inside a single symbol.
+You might go upward in the containment hierarchy, until you find the level at which all the references are contained inside a single symbol.
 That is the actual containment level of the object:

 ![](images/3.%20Automatic%20Containment.005.png)